ian-branum/predicting-coronavirus/README.md

 >![Table1](./img/XGB-untuned.png)

 ### Un-Tuned XGBoost Model
-Using using AWS Sagemaker Studio I then executed a grid search on over a thousand combinations of hyper parameter values and identified what I believe to be the optimum.
+Using AWS Sagemaker Studio I then executed a grid search on over a thousand combinations of hyper parameter values and identified what I believe to be the optimum.
 That provided an RMSE of 12.
 The resulting actual vs predicted graph is shown in Graph 5.

 > Graph 5 - Tuned XGBoost Model
 >![Table1](./img/XGB-tuned.png)